Apple Cranberry Stuffing {vegan & gluten-free}

 Adapted From an Old Family Recipe

 While I usually avoid processed oil, I figured I could relax my standards just a little for the holidays.
-I wouldn’t suggest any kind of stuffing be considered health food.
+I wouldn’t suggest any kind of stuffing be considered healthy food.
 But I’m satisfied I’ve made a healthier version of a Thanksgiving favorite.

 Simple Ingredients